Boltzmann transport theory of magnon-exciton drag: Magnons in C r SB r films

 Note that the Hamiltonian of magnetic system is diagonal in the basis of the operators $e,e^\dag,f,f^\dag$ which are linear combinations of the operators $a,a^\dag,b,b^\dag$:

 where we excluded the ground state energy from $\mathcal H_M$ and

 with the coefficients

 Note that for the actual parameters of CrSBr the $X^{--}_{\bm k} < 0$, hence, for this particular coefficient the square root should be taken with the negative sign.
-While Eqs.~\eqref{energ:gen}, \eqref{H:magn:diag} and \eqref{transition:fin} were derived neglecting the dipole-dipole interactions, these expressions can be used in the general case as well with appropriately renormalized parameters as shown below.
+While Eqs.~\eqref{energ:gen}, \eqref{H:magn:diag} and \eqref{transition:fin} were derived neglecting the dipole-dipole interactions, these expressions can be used in the general case as well with appropriately renormalized parameters as shown below. \addZakhar{The transformation coefficients are analyzed in detail in Appendix~\ref{app:Xs}.}